mark-claypool/saucer-shoot-naiad/README.txt

 4) In terminal window (Linux or Mac), type "./game" to run or hit F5 (Windows).
 This should run the game.

-5) Controls: Arrows move, Space fires, Enter nukes, 'q' quits
+5) Controls: Arrows move, Mouse moves reticle, Click fires, Space nukes, 'q' quits

 For a description of the capabilities of this engine, see: